OssamaZ/react-native-flux-boilerplate/README.md

     npm run hot
     run project

-###### PS:  sure to enable live reload and chrome debugging
+###### PS:  make sure to enable live reload and chrome debugging

-The starting point of your project is in the folder App, make sure to update the webpack config file if you change this.
+The starting point of your project is in the folder App, dont forget to update the webpack config file if you change this.

 #### Projects:
 * [flux](https://github.com/facebook/flux)